 Primarily, Lavender plants thrive in warm, well-drained soil, and full sunlight.
-If you grow the plants or their essential oils, a lean soil will encourage a higher concentration of oils.
-An alkaline or especially chalky soil will enhance lavender’s fragrance.
+If you grow the plants or their essential oils, lean soil will encourage a higher concentration of oils.
+An alkaline or especially chalky soil enhances lavender’s fragrance.

 You can grow Lavender indoors successfully with well-drained soil and pots that allow the root ball to have a few inches to spare.
 Remember that lavender, grown in a container, requires more water than in the garden.

-Tip ‘o the Hat to: TheSpruce for their excellent suggestions on how to grow Lavender.
+Tip ‘o the Hat: TheSpruce for their excellent suggestions on how to grow Lavender.

 Lavender Essential Oil

-Here is a link to an offer for Lavender essential oil that you can use right away for your aromatherapy.
-VIA DoTERRA Essential Oils Click through link, then select SHOP and SEARCH
+Here is a link to Lavender essential oil that you can use right away for your topical applications.
+What could be easier?
+VIA DoTERRA Essential Oils

 This essential oil comes only from the flowers of the plant, harnessing the most potent and pure aromas from the petals.
 You will find this scent in use for soaps, lotions, and cosmetics.
 You will know it by its earthy yet spicy undertones.
 In our modern world, the lavender essential oil is in use for relaxation, lifting of spirits, and a general feeling of tranquility.